jhucsf/spring2020/exercise/assembly.md

 movq (%r12,%r13,8), %rsi
 ```

-Note that when specifying the address of a global variable or array, prefix it with `$` (because you're referring to the constant address of the variable, not referring to the contents of the variable.)
+Note that when specifying the address of a global variable or array, prefix it with `$` (because you're referring to the constant address of the variable, not referring to the data stored in the variable.)
 For example, to load the base address of the array called `dataValues` into the `%r12` register, you would use the following instruction:

 ```
 movq $dataValues, %r12
 ```

 *Use gdb*.
 Use `gdb` to trace through the execution of your program.
 The [Resources](../resources.html) page has links to some useful information about using `gdb` to debug assembly language.
+[Lecture 8](../lectures/lecture08-public.pdf) also has some useful `gdb` tips on the last two pages.